gmlewis/bible-codes/TheLittleBook.md

 Who is he among you that falsely speaks in my name?
 You claim to know me, to represent me; some of you even think you can command me to do your very bidding and bring material gain to yourselves by your own good works, which are nothing more than filthy rags.
 How can you speak for me when you know me not?
 How can you speak for me when I have not given you the words?
 How can you speak for me to my people when I have not sent you?
 No, you have sent yourselves, peddling your corrupt wares for greedy base gain and for the adoration of men that you so desperately crave.
 You fool!
 Depart from me, as I never knew you!
 You false prophets, who declare me Lord in name only; you false prophets, who speak great lies against your own souls; you shall utterly perish, and I will spew you out of my mouth.
 Therefore, repent!
 Return to me and I will return to you.
 Come out from among your idols and depart from your accursed cults and come to me and make me your Lord!
 Oh, that you would accept my salvation; yet you persist in your sins and excuse your own guilt as you quote my sacred Word from an empty heart, a heart full of adultery and fornication as you run to your idols.
 Who will save you from my wrath when you have led astray my people for your own base gain?
 Had you made me Lord as your lying mouths have declared, I would have saved you from your sins and made you whole in me.
 I would have pastored the hurts the evil one inflicts on you.
 I would have given you a path and a purpose and sent you on the earth with mouths full of blessings and truth as you would have led my people to me.
 Think not that I need your help, as I am the true Lord of heaven and earth, and I am King of Kings and Lord of Lords.
 Those I have ordained in ministry are given a great honor to speak for me and care for my flock, an honor that I will reward with eternal treasures; yet, you have exchanged me for a false version of Christ.
 Another Jesus have you made for yourselves; you have loved the spirit of antichrist, and you have sinned eternally against your own souls by declaring me absent from my own Church that I purchased with my own blood, a sin you shall not recover from.
 Truly, all of these things and more will come on you in my wrath unless you humble yourselves before me and truly make me Lord by repenting in sackcloth and ashes.
 Do not rationalize away my words as you play semantics with my speech!
 Repent!
 Seat yourself in sackcloth and ashes and weep over your iniquities, and I will receive you to me and restore you to your reward that I would otherwise bestow on another.
-I am the righteous Lord.
+I am the righteous Lord.
-I am the savior of the world, even King of Kings and Lord of Lords.
+I am the savior of the world, even King of Kings and Lord of Lords.
-I am he who walks among the seven lampstands and who commands the seven angels of the seven churches.
+I am he who walks among the seven lampstands and who commands the seven angels of the seven churches.
-I am the lamb who was slain from the foundation of the world, and in me is life eternal.
+I am the lamb who was slain from the foundation of the world, and in me is life eternal.

 177